CurveDocs/curve-docs/docs/crvUSD/amm.md

 *The AMM relies on two different prices:*

-Soft- and de-liquidation of a loan only occurrs when the collateral price is within a band the user deposited liquidity into.
+Soft- and de-liquidation of a loan only occurs when the collateral price is within a band the user deposited liquidity into.
 The AMM creates an arbitrage opportunity by utilizing the following two prices:

 - **`price_oracle`**: The collateral price fetched from a price oracle contract.
-- **`get_p`**: The price of colalteral in the AMM itself.
+- **`get_p`**: The price of collateral in the AMM itself.

 When `price_oracle` equals `get_p`, the external oracle price and the AMM price are identical, indicating no need for arbitrage.
 When the external oracle price diverges, the AMM price `get_p` is adjusted to be more sensitive than the regular `price_oracle`, creating arbitrage opportunities.
 Essentially, arbitrage traders are incentivized to maintain `get_p = price_oracle` within the AMM.